banaxou/hostagram/README.md

 python hostagram.py
 ```

 > 🛠️ Hostagram is in active development.
-This is version 1.2 even more upgrades are coming!
+This is version 1.2 even more upgrades are coming !
+The final version of Hostagram will be 3.0

 ---